DISCITIS

 Living with Discitis

-Living with discitis can be challenging, requiring ongoing management of symptoms and adherence to treatment recommendations to maintain quality of life.
-Therefore, long-term benefits of treatment may include pain relief, improved mobility, and prevention of complications such as spinal deformity or neurological deficits.
+Living with discitis poses challenges.
+You need ongoing symptom management and treatment adherence to keep quality of life.
+Long-term benefits of treatment bring pain relief, better mobility, and prevention of complications like spinal deformity or neurological deficits.

 Why Choose Southwest Scoliosis and Spine Institute